top of page

 If a code can be copied, it can be reused.

-If it can be reused, it cannot verify authenticity.
+If it can be reused without detection, it cannot serve as proof of authenticity.

 Copying an image should never reproduce trust.